ADR1993/evolutionary-puzzle-twinship/README.md

-# The evolutionary puzzle of human twinship: data and code
+# Data and code for *The Evolutionary Puzzle of Human Twinship*.

 This repository contains the data and code used to generate the plots and maps in *The evolutionary puzzle of human twinship*.